AlexWang-16/learn_javafx/README.md

 ### JFX03
 JFX02 application extended to use CSS stylesheet for the entire app for improved modularity and fine tuned styling.

+### JFX04
+An calculator application with interface generated using Scene Builder and learning how to program logic in Model as well as Controller methods for data handling.